 What is a Grade 67 penny?

-A Grade 67 penny is a penny that has been graded by a professional coin grading service as being in Mint State 67 condition.
-That shows that the penny is in uncirculated condition and has few signs of wear.
+A Grade 67 penny is a penny that is graded by a professional coin grading service as being in Mint State 67 condition.
+That means that the penny is uncirculated and comes with less wear and error.

 Why is a 1983 D penny worth so much?

-The 1983 D penny is rare since it was only minted for a short period of time before the mint realized that it had a die break error.
-The die break error is a small crack in the die that is used to mint the pennies.
-This error resulted in the pennies having a raised line on the (front) of the coin.
+The 1983 D penny is rare since it was not made for a long period after getting to know that it comes with a die-break error.
+That is a small crack in the die that is used to mint the pennies.
+This error causes the pennies to have a raised line on the coin.

-There are some different year pennies that are worth $100 or more.
-Some examples are
+Some different-year pennies are worth $100 or more.

 - 1909-S VDB penny